ACipherEXE/item-database/README.md

 - Displays the total of items
 - Search items by Name, brand, category, and tags
 - You can edit any item name, brand, category, tags and images.
+- There is an image lookup and download of manology plates

 ## image